"I am not in Italy and/or cannot contact an Italian doctor to obtain a valid medical certificate in accordance with DM 18/02/1982.”

 "I am in Italy, even temporarily, and can consult an Italian doctor to obtain the required certificate."

 Provide an Italian medical certificate for competitive Athletics (sport code S.012) in compliance with italian law (DM.
-18/02/1982)
+18/02/1982).
+Please note that the certificate should be issued by an Italian doctor.

 You have 2 options: